 Comparison of tax data and survey data – overview of advantages and shortcomings

 To define a standard of measuring economic resources and related inequality we discussed four central areas researchers need to address.
-To sum up: ideally we want to (1) look at income, wealth and consumption together, (2) do that for disposable resources on household level, (3) have data suitable to calculate all types of inequality measures, (4) calculate an unbiased estimate of a choosen inequality measure.
+To sum up: ideally we want to (1) look at income, wealth and consumption together, (2) do that for disposable resources on household level, (3) have data suitable to calculate all types of inequality measures, (4) calculate an unbiased estimate of a chosen inequality measure.
 Table 1 compares tax and survey data on these four dimensions and adds a fifth dimension possibility to assess inequality trend, which is not a general need but an implication, when trends are of interest.

 Table 1: Comparison of tax-data and survey data